khuedoan/homelab/docs/src/roadmap.md

 ## Stable requirements

-Can be used in "production" (for family or even small scale bussinesses)
+Can be used in "production" (for family or even small scale businesses)

 - [x] A single command to deploy everything
 - [x] Fast deployment time (from empty hard drive to running services under 1 hour)